nybles/adam/_posts/2017-03-19-a-chat-with-aditya-chaturvedi.md

 ---
 layout: post
 title: A chat with Aditya Chaturvedi, Alumnus, GSoC '14, Amazon
-author: Aditya Chaturvedi
+author: Gautham Santhosh
-categories: alumni
+categories: campus
+intro: An alumnus from 2015, Currently working for Amazon in Bangalore.
 ---

 **Please tell us about yourself!**